danielsaidi/website_danielsaidi/_posts/2018/2018-11-05-automate-setting-up-xcode.md

 ## Conclusion

 Using shell scripts, dependency managers and Fastlane is a simple and convenient way to setup Xcode with a single command.
-Tools like `swiftlint` makes it easy to enforce common conventions, while Xcode snippets can be used to generate text and comments that should follow a desired format.
+Tools like `swiftlint` make it easy to enforce common conventions, while code snippets can be used to generate code and comments that should follow a desired format.

-Feel free to check out [my OS X setup script](https://github.com/danielsaidi/osx) for some example scripts and snippets and let me know if you have any questions or things to add to this discussion.
+Feel free to check out [my setup script](https://github.com/danielsaidi/osx) for some example scripts and snippets.